9 Reasons Your Car Shakes When Accelerating (With Repair Costs)

 It can cost anywhere from $10 (the cost of getting a tire balanced) to a few hundred dollars if the fix involves new suspension or brake parts.

-It can be difficult to put a price on fixing a car that shakes when accelerating because there are many different causes.
 Here are a few sample repair costs, assuming you are carrying out the work yourself.
 If you are paying a mechanic to perform the repair you can expect to pay more.

 1. Replacement Fuel Filter: $10-$30